A Security Lighting Plan for the Modern Farmstead

 The Layered Lighting Strategy: A Three-Tiered Defense

-A robust security plan integrates three distinct layers of lighting, each serving a specific purpose:
+A robust security plan integrates three distinct layers of lighting, based on common patterns we observe in successful agricultural security layouts:

 1. General Area Lighting: This is your foundational layer.
-It provides broad, low-level illumination across large areas like driveways, open yards, and equipment storage zones.
+It provides broad, low-level illumination (typically 5–10 lux / 0.5–1.0 foot-candles) across large areas like driveways and open yards.
 It’s designed to define the landscape and deter casual trespassers.

 2. Perimeter & Entry Lighting: This layer focuses on the buildings themselves.
-It involves placing fixtures on the walls of barns, shops, and your home to illuminate doorways, windows, and the immediate perimeter, eliminating hiding spots close to structures.
+It involves placing fixtures on the walls of barns and shops to illuminate doorways and windows, targeting a higher intensity (20–30 lux / 2.0–3.0 foot-candles) to facilitate facial recognition on cameras.

-3. High-Risk Zone Lighting: This is targeted, high-intensity lighting reserved for critical areas such as fuel tanks, chemical storage, and primary access gates.
-The goal here is maximum visibility for identification and monitoring.
+3. High-Risk Zone Lighting: This is targeted lighting reserved for critical areas such as fuel tanks or chemical storage.
+The goal here is maximum visibility (50+ lux) for monitoring and spill prevention.

 An IP65-rated LED wall pack mounted on the corrugated metal exterior of a barn, demonstrating a key fixture for perimeter security.